chrisklement/project-slime-mold/README.md

 ![](images/record_setup.jpg)

-I used Crontab for the automatic recording of the experiment, that activates the LEDs for a short moment and takes a picture every minute.
+I used Crontab for the automatic recording of the experiment.
+It activates the LEDs for a short moment and takes a picture every minute.
 After the experiment, the images are joined together to form a short clip.

-##The Experiment
+## The Experiment

 The mold is exposed on the side of the petri dish and it is to be observed: